CelerData/terraform-provider-celerdatabyoc/docs/resources/aws_data_credential_policy.md

 ## Argument Reference

-> NOTE: This section explains only the arguments of the `celerdatabyoc_aws_data_credential_policy` resource.
+~> This section explains only the arguments of the `celerdatabyoc_aws_data_credential_policy` resource.
 For the explanation of arguments of other resources, see the corresponding resource topics.

 This resource contains only the following required argument: